syncfusion-content/javascript-docs/js/api/ejRangeNavigator.md

 metacontent:
 ---

-The rangenavigator can be easily configured to the DOM element, such as div. you can create a rangenavigator with a highly customizable look and feel.
+The RangeNavigator can be easily configured to the DOM element, such as div. you can create a RangeNavigator with a highly customizable look and feel.